rorschachholmes/URLShortener/README.md

 This application uses a Thread Safe LRU(Least Recently Used) Cache to cache URL data for performance reasons.

-The cache has a configurable time to live (TTL) attribute which signifies the amount of time a particular URL data is allowed to present in the cache.
+The cache has a configurable time to live (TTL) attribute which signifies the amount of time a particular URL data is allowed to be present in the cache.
+It is removed after the TTL expires.

 The Caching is thread safe and is implemented using a ConcurrentHashMap.